Photographs of Meaning Program, 2017

-POMP is an intervention tailored specifically for caregivers of children in our Essential Care for Children program.
+Photographs of Meaning (POM) program is an intervention tailored specifically for caregivers of children in our Essential Care for Children program.
 This innovative research project combines two evidence-based psychosocial interventions and funnels them through a new social media app.
-Learn more

 "My story as a caregiver may be different from most.
 Macayla is my step-daughter.
 I have been with her dad since before she was born.
 I was 19 when I took on this great responsibility.
 For the past 17 years I have been her primary caregiver and at the same time the "step-mom".
 It has definitely been a long hard journey but I would not change it.
 I have learned so much about myself and my ability to be completely selfless for another person, even when she doesn't always want me.
 I am stronger than I ever imagined I could be."